FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

-Given the data scarcity inherent in federated few-shot settings, our method draws inspiration from previous studies such as Self-Instruct~\cite{wang2022self}, Alpaca~\cite{dubois2023alpacafarm} to generate new training data.
-We leverage the backbone model and global parameters $\mathcal{W}^g$ as a local data generator.
-The role of the data generator is to create more diverse candidate examples by utilizing local data as demonstrations, achieving the expansion of the few-shot dataset.
+Synthetic data generation employs the federated instruction-tuned LLM as the data generator, complemented by a filtering method to ensure high-quality synthetic data.
+In particular, we leverage the backbone model and global parameters $\mathcal{W}^g$ as a local data generator.
 For convenience, we abbreviate the LLM with $\mathcal{W}^g$ as $\mathcal{M}^g$ and LLM with $\mathcal{W}^l$ as $\mathcal{M}^l$.
-This self-generation consists of three steps:
+This synthetic data generation step consists of two phases:

-\textbf{Generate a new instruction:} We provide $\mathcal{M}^g$ with instructions and examples sampled from the local training data to generate a new instruction, following the approach of \citet{wang2022self} and \citet{dubois2023alpacafarm}.
+\textbf{Generate new examples.} In this phase, the data generator $\mathcal{M}^g$ creates $M$ more diverse candidate examples by using local data as a demonstration to exploit the in-context capabilities of LLM.
+Suppose $k$-th local client data $D_k$ contains $n_k$ triples $\{Instruction, [Input], Response\}$.
+The $\mathcal{M}^g$ generates synthetic candidate samples in two steps.
+First, $\mathcal{M}^g$ \textit{generates new reasonable instructions}.
+We randomly select eight instructions from local data as demonstrations to prompt $\mathcal{M}^g$ for new instruction generation.
 The Prompt for generating new instructions is provided in the Appendix~\ref{sec: app_prompts}.
-We then provide a filter to eliminate failed instructions.
-Due to the influence of demonstrations, $\mathcal{M}^g$ may generate new instructions that are either direct copies of instructions from the demonstration or lack diversity.
-To mitigate this issue, we adopt the Rouge-L metric~\cite{lin2004rouge}, consistent with previous research~\cite{wang2022self}.
-Specifically, we set the Rouge-L threshold to 0.7 in our experiments, filtering out instructions exceeding this threshold.
+We then provide a format filter to eliminate failed instructions\footnote{For example, the failed generated sentences may begin with "As a ...", "sorry, ..." or be too short.}.
+We also follow prior research \cite{wang2022self,zhang2023alpacare} and use Rouge-L~\cite{lin2004rouge} similarity to amplify textual diversity.
+Namely, we discard new instructions with a Rouge-L similarity above 0.7 to any other local instructions.
 This process yields $2 \times M$ new instructions.

-\textbf{Generate corresponding responses:} We then use $\mathcal{M}^g$ to generate the corresponding responses for new instructions.
-However, we observed that $\mathcal{M}^g$ often generated low-quality responses due to inadequate instruction alignment in early federated training.
-Drawing inspiration from ICL, we address this issue by incorporating examples sampled from the local dataset when generating responses.
-Prior research has demonstrated that adjusting the appropriate system prompt can enhance the performance of the LLM.
-Additionally, we utilize the system prompt from the LlaMa2-Chat during response generation.
-To mitigate the issue of degenerate repetition~\cite{fu2021theoretical}, we impose a penalty during the response generation process.
-The complete prompt for generating responses can be found in Appendix~\ref{sec: app_prompts}.